-Aberdeen 2-1 Real Madrid: John Hewitt - from ball boy to hero
+The ball boy who toppled Real Madrid

 I went down to Manchester United on trial for a week.
 On the second day, Dave Sexton, who was the manager, took me into his office and said he wanted to sign me.
 I couldn't give him an answer there and then.
 He flew back up to Aberdeen with me the next day and stayed in a hotel, where I met him with my parents.
 I called him and told him I was flattered by the opportunity, but my heart was set on Aberdeen.

-It was ironic that when I did eventually sign for the Dons, Alex Ferguson had just been appointed manager.
+It was ironic that, when I did eventually sign for the Dons, Alex Ferguson had just been appointed manager.
 I was his very first signing.
-I had spoken to Dave on the Wednesday, and chief scout Bobby Calder and Alex appeared at my house on the Thursday to try to sell Aberdeen to me.
+I had spoken to Dave on the Wednesday and chief scout Bobby Calder and Alex appeared at my house on the Thursday to try to sell Aberdeen to me.
 They didn't have to - I was only ever signing for Aberdeen.

 Everybody had a fine from Sir Alex at some point.
 Even for the slightest things - you were in the treatment room without his permission, you got fined.
 He used to love fining you for anything he could.

-The classic was when we were training in the winter - we were on the way back from the gym and the roads were clear but it had been snowing.
-I had a car full of players, He was in front of me in his Mercedes doing about 10mph.
+The classic was when we were training in the winter - we were on the way back from the gym and the roads were clear, but it had been snowing.
+I had a car full of players.
+He was in front of me in his Mercedes doing about 10mph.
 I was egged on to overtake him, which I did.
 The guys were hanging out the window, waving, which infuriated him.

 Fearing nobody, winding up the wives & playing scrabble

-Aberdeen won the Scottish First Division in 1980, and then the Scottish Cup in 1982, a victory over Rangers at Hampden which earned them entry into the European Cup Winners' Cup.
-An 11-1 aggregate victory over Swiss side FC Sion was followed by a tight 1-0 win over Albania's Dinamo Tirana.
+Aberdeen won the Scottish Premier Division in 1980, and then the Scottish Cup in 1982, a victory over Rangers at Hampden that earned them entry into the European Cup Winners' Cup.
+An 11-1 aggregate victory over Swiss side Sion was followed by a tight 1-0 win over Albania's Dinamo Tirana.
 A 3-0 win over Lech Poznan set up a quarter-final with Bayern Munich.

 Once we knocked out Bayern - I came on as a sub to score the winner - we were the best team in the competition.
 That's what Alex Ferguson said and I think he was right.
 They were basically the German national team.
 We beat Waterschei in the semi-final to set up the final with Real Madrid.
-People say 'oh the mighty Real Madrid' but that was the thing about us, we never feared anybody.
+People say 'oh, the mighty Real Madrid', but that was the thing about us, we never feared anybody.

 We knew Sir Alex had spoken to Jock Stein beforehand.
 He had done his homework and made sure that nobody would be in the way of our preparations.
 He booked us into a hotel in the middle of a forest.
 It was peace and quiet.
 Even the wives were told not to phone us - they were in a five-star hotel in the centre of Gothenburg having a great time.

-Initially an itinerary had gone round to them saying they were staying in dorms - trying to wind them up.
-Willie Miller was the captain so the dossier was directed at his wife Claire, and she threw a bit of a wobbly, but they had a good try at winding her and the rest of the girls up.
+Initially, an itinerary had gone round to them saying they were staying in dorms - trying to wind them up.
+Willie Miller was the captain, so the dossier was directed at his wife Claire and she threw a bit of a wobbly, but they had a good try at winding her and the rest of the girls up.
 In our hotel, we were playing scrabble.

 'We were in sleeping bags trying to keep warm'